ixp123/auto-setup/README.md

   Installs a required font for ST

-  Clones my repos: dwmconf, stconf, slstatusconf, and myfonts
+  ##Clones my repos: bspwm, sxhkd, bashrc, and myfonts

-  It proceeds to build these programs
+  It proceeds to install & configure these programs

   I am planning on adding more to this script in the future, you are free to fork it and make it your own.